Strengthening Democracy Challenge

 Everyone whose intervention was selected for testing by the Strengthening Democracy Challenge ...

-• will be offered authorship (listed as “Qualifiers”) on the primary publication resulting from the challenge,
+will be offered authorship (listed as “Qualifiers”) on the primary publication resulting from the challenge,

 Prizes

-We will award a series of cash prizes*:
+We awarded a series of cash prizes*:

 Awards